 Most of the income generated by MLPs are used to pay quarterly distributions, which is specified in the limited partnership contract.
 The requirement that an MLP distribute most of its cash comes from the partnership agreement, not from tax code requirements, such as those that apply to REITs or mutual funds.
 The partnership agreement has such provisions because most investors buy MLPs for their income.
 Indeed, the price of MLP units will vary with distribution amounts, so general partners try to keep the distribution amounts constant or increasing.
 However, the general partner will retain some cash to operate the business, to pay debts, and to maintain some reserve to maintain the quarterly cash distribution amount.

 Because MLPs are partnerships, partnership tax rules apply.
 Initially, the cost basis that an investor has in an MLP unit is equal to the amount invested minus acquisition expenses, just like for stocks and bonds.
 MLP unitholders pay taxes on their allocated portion of net income earned by the MLP regardless of whether the income is distributed.
 The allocated income increases the tax basis of the MLP units; distributions decrease the tax basis, so tax liability is only incurred when the units are sold, as long as the tax basis is positive.
 When the basis is reduced to 0, then all succeeding distributions will be taxed at the capital gains rate.
 If held for longer than 1 year, then the gain will be taxed at the favorable long-term capital gains rate.

-Because the tax basis for MLP units changes every year, you will have to keep track of your adjusted basis to determine any capital gain or loss when the units are sold.
+Because the tax basis for MLP units changes every year, you must track your adjusted basis to determine any capital gain or loss when the units are sold.